jarvisteach/appJar/docs/mkdocs/docs/pythonEvents.md

 * `.disableEnter()`
 Unlink a function from the ```<Enter>```  key

-You may also want to bind other keys to events.
+You may also want to bind other keys to events:
-See [here](http://effbot.org/tkinterbook/tkinter-events-and-bindings.htm) for a detailed list of the *Event Formats*.

 ```python
 from appJar import gui